uidaholib/collectionbuilder-cdm-template/docs/collection-updates-2021.md

 ## Select a branch to update

-Use the digital_all_collections spreadsheet in AdminCollections google drive folder
+Use the digital_all_collections spreadsheet in AdminCollections google drive folder.
+Select a collection that has a value in the `cb_cdm_branch` field.

 ## Merge main into branch
+1. switch to barnch you want to merge into
+2. choose a branch to merge into your branch
+3. select main
+4. accept that there will be conflicting files
 ## Sort out merge conflicts

 Open the project in VS Code.